John Walker (painter): Career

 After spending some time in Australia, Walker got a position at the Victoria College of the Arts in Melbourne.
 He produced the Oceania series around this time which incorporates elements of native Oceanic art.

-Walker is currently the head of the graduate painting program at Boston University.
+Walker taught painting and was the head of the graduate painting program at Boston University from 1992 -2015.

 Walker won the 1976 John Moores Painting Prize and was nominated for the Turner Prize in 1985.

+Exhibitions and collections

 In September 2010, Walker and five other British artists including Howard Hodgkin, John Hoyland, Ian Stephenson, Patrick Caulfield and R.B.
 Kitaj were included in an exhibition entitled The Independent Eye: Contemporary British Art From the Collection of Samuel and Gabrielle Lurie, at the Yale Center for British Art.